ovhlabs/knowledge-base/en/_posts/2015-03-12-jekyll-and-swift-object-storage.md

 sudo cp rclone /usr/bin/
 ```

-##Rclone Configuration.
+##Rclone Configuration

-Rclone will do us no good if not configured for use with Runabove Object Storage.
+Rclone will do us no good if not configured for use with RunAbove Object Storage.

 You will need the following information:

-- your Runabove account (email address)
+- your RunAbove account (email address)
-- your Runabove key (password)
+- your RunAbove key (password)
-- your Runabove tenant name (1234568)
+- your RunAbove tenant name (1234568)
-- the Runabove AUTH url (https://auth.runabove.io/v2.0)
+- the RunAbove AUTH url (https://auth.runabove.io/v2.0)
-- the Runabove Region you're using (we have used SBG-1)
+- the RunAbove Region you're using (we have used SBG-1)

 Lets run: